hphelion/documentation/v13/bindings.fog.block-storage.md

         volume['size']                             # => 1
         volume['status']                          # returns the status of the volume e.g. creating, available

-6. Create a new volume from an existing snapshot
+6. Create a new volume from an existing image

         response = conn.create_volume("demo-vol", "demo-vol-desc", 1, {'snapshot_id' => 1})
         volume = response.body['volume']